 Lysosomes in dendritic cells exposed to monophosphoryl lipid A

-Immune cells like macrophages and dendritic cells posses lysosomes that look like little globules under the fluorescence microscope.
+mmune cells like macrophages and dendritic cells possess lysosomes that look like little globules under the fluorescence microscope.
 However, once these cells are activated by exposure to bacterial products or other immune triggers, these lysosomes change!
-For one thing, we showed that phagocytosis enhances expression of lysosomal proteins to bolster lysosomal activity, making macrophages better killers (Gray et al. ).
-In other words, phagocytosis trains macrophages to be better killers.
-For another, lysosomes are transformed from many vesicular structures to a highly tubular network (see Saric et al.).
-This tubulation process may play a role in retaining and processing antigens, which the immune system then uses to “engineer” antibodies (literally) against that antigen.
-We have recently published a review in Cellular Microbiology (Hipolito et al) that summarizes lysosome remodeling and adaptation in immunity.
+For one thing, we showed that phagocytosis enhances expression of lysosomal proteins to bolster lysosomal activity (Gray et al.) .
+In other words, phagocytosis trains macrophages to become better killers.
+For another, lysosomes are transformed from many vesicular structures to a highly tubular network (see Saric et al. , for example).
+This transformation is also accompanied by expansion of the lysosome size through enhanced translational activity driven by mTORC1 (see Hipolito et al. ).
+Lysosome tubulation and expansion seems to play a role in antigen presentation, which the immune system then uses to “engineer” an attack plan on the source of antigens.
+For more information on this processes, see recent reviews from our lab in Cellular Microbiology (Hipolito et al LINK PMID: 29349904) and in Frontiers (Inpanathan and Botelho, LINK PMID: 31281815).
+Currently, we are how else lysosomes adapt during phagocyte activation, how lysosome remodelling matters for the immune response, and how the translational regulatory machinery aids to reorganize the endomembrane system.

 RAW 2FYVE GFP phagocytosing legionella filament